mh-cz/Gamemaker-Multiline-Inputbox/README.md

 # Gamemaker Multiline InputBox
-An upgraded version of https://github.com/mh-cz/GameMaker-InputBox
+An upgraded and more capable version of https://github.com/mh-cz/GameMaker-InputBox

 ### Can do:
 ```Ctrl + C``` - copy